Ballet Division

 (Beginning, Intermediate, and Advanced)

 Level II dancers will begin class with stretches in the center specific to strengthening the feet.
 They will then go to the ballet barre to work on basic technique and learn more detailed combinations involving port de bras (use of upper body, head, and arms).
 Dancers will be encouraged to count the music and name the steps.
 They will begin learning about turnout and correct body placement as well as the names of important muscles and anatomy used in ballet.
 This level will expand their repertoire of jumps in simple forms at the barre.
 Center work will combine three or more steps, and corner work will combine two or more steps which will be traveled across the floor.
 Dancers will work to improve their turns through spotting and proper use of the arms.
 Class time will be spent learning basic floor barre technique and stretching specific to the hamstrings, quadriceps, calves, and back muscles.
 For the last few minutes of each class, dancers will have an opportunity to use pantomime and ballet combinations to act out different excerpts from classical ballets as well as the perform occasional dance-related creative play activities.
 As dancers progress from Beginning to Intermediate to Advanced, the time spent at the barre is longer and more focus is placed on body placement and ballet terminology.
 Advanced Level II students must have three years of previous dance experience and maintain their focus during the entire class.
-All Level II Classes will perform in the June 2024 production, Beauty and the Beast.
+All Level II Classes will perform in the June 2025 production, The Little Mermaid.

 *The difference between Beginning, Intermediate, and Advanced Classes is based on the level of detail offered by the instructor regarding how to execute proper ballet technique.
 The higher the level, the more serious and structured the class.
 The Advanced Level II Class requires a dancer who can absorb and follow a series of instructions for the entire length of the class.
 It also requires a dancer who is well-behaved and attentive in class.
 Returning students should always refer to their spring evaluation to determine the appropriate fall class to take.